 SDP answer: WebRTC signalling server sends the SDP answer to the UE1.

 With this, a WebRTC session is established between WebRTC endpoints using the most suitable ICE candidate and the WebRTC signaling server.

-If the Network support function feature is supported in the 5G-RTC AF, then the Network Support Function AF (NS-AF) shall offer the bitrate recommendation request API based on existing policy templates, through the usage of either the Npcf_PolicyAuthorization API over N5 interface, or the Nnef_AFSessionWithQoS over N33 interface to the PCF.
-If no corresponding AF application session context already exists, the NS-AF shall use the Npcf_PolicyAuthorization_Create method over N5 interface with the appropriate service information to create and provision an application session context.
-The Network assistance phase performed with the following steps in an MNO-facilitated 5G-RTC system.
+The Dynamic policy phase is then performed to allocate QoS for the media streams of the RTC session with the following steps:

-QoS information: The WebRTC signaling server, upon reception of the QoS allocation request by the application (or WebRTC framework) may extract the 5-Tuple information for each of the media sessions and convey the information to the NS-AF in 5G-RTC AF.
+QoS request: The WebRTC signaling server sends a request to 5G-RTC AF for the allocation of QoS for the session.
+The 5G-RTC AF sends a request to the PCF to allocate QoS for the media streams of the RTC session

-QoS allocation: The NS-AF uses the N5 interface to request QoS allocation from PCF or SMF.
+Confirmation: PCF or SMF confirms the successful allocation of network support or QoS allocation.

-Confirmation: PCF or MSF confirms the successful allocation of network support or QoS allocation.
+If the Network support function feature is supported in the 5G-RTC AF, then the Network Support Function AF (NS-AF) offers the bitrate recommendation request API based on existing policy templates, through the usage of either the Npcf_PolicyAuthorization API over N5 interface, or the Nnef_AFSessionWithQoS over N33 interface to the PCF.
+If no corresponding AF application session context already exists, the NS-AF uses the Npcf_PolicyAuthorization_Create method over N5 interface with the appropriate service information to create and provision an application session context.
+The Network assistance phase is performed with the following steps in an MNO-facilitated 5G-RTC system.

-Subscribe to QoS events: The NS-AF will also subscribe to events related to the QoS flows of the WebRTC session with the PCF and SMF.
+Subscribe to QoS events: The NS-AF also subscribes to events related to the QoS flows of the WebRTC session with the PCF and SMF.

 QoS events: The NS-AF receives notifications about any changes to the QoS flows of the WebRTC session from the PCF or the SMF.